lr-bicc/qe-api-client/README.md

 print(qixe.ega.get_doc_list())
 ```

-## Example of usage on Qlik Sense Desktop
+## Connecting to Qlik Sense Desktop
 You need to start your Qlik Sense Desktop client on your local PC.

 ```python